WenSimEHRP/wensimehrp.github.io/src/articles/typst-animations.typ

 Here's a #elink("https://decodeunicode.org/")[Decode-Unicode] style
 #elink("https://www.bilibili.com/video/BV1Z3HozoEPi")[
   unicode character display video
+] #footnote[
+  I know that some people might have problems playing Bilibili videos, but let's just keep that for now.
+I don't want to post it on YouTube yet.
-] I made using the command given above.
-It has exactly 65536 frames, one for each Unicode codepoint from U+0000 to U+FFFF.
+]I made using the command given above.
+It has a bit less than 65536 frames -- not exactly 65536, due to the fact that some Unicode codepoints in this range are invalid.
 Some codepoints are not defined, some are not displayable, some are just in the private use area, so the video doesn't reflect the actual Unicode standard.
 Nevertheless, I think this would be a good starting point for anyone who wants to create animations using Typst.
 Enjoy!

 #html.elem("iframe", attrs: (
   src: "//player.bilibili.com/player.html?isOutside=true&bvid=BV1Z3HozoEPi",